jfcloutier/karma_system/design_notes/acting.md

 ---
 stateDiagram-v2
   [*] --> unknown : waiting to hear from umwelt
-  unknown --> possible : the plan might be executable (all directives are meaningful to the umwelt) unknown --> cannot_execute : the plan can not possibly be executed by the umwelt cannot_execute --> [*] possible --> can_execute : the plan can be executed by the umwelt can_execute --> executing : the plan is being executed executing --> executed : the plan was executed executed --> [*]
+  unknown --> meaningful : the plan might be executable (all directives are meaningful to the umwelt) unknown --> cannot_execute : the plan can not possibly be executed by the umwelt cannot_execute --> [*] meaningful --> can_execute : the plan can be executed by the umwelt can_execute --> executing : the plan is being executed executing --> executed : the plan was executed executed --> [*]